MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

   *Examples:*
-  - State preparation APIs published by Microsoft as a part of the Quantum Development Kit would be placed into `Microsoft.Quantum.Preparation`.
+  - State preparation APIs published by Microsoft as a part of Azure Quantum would be placed into `Microsoft.Quantum.Preparation`.
-  - Quantum simulation APIs published by Microsoft as a part of the Quantum Development Kit would be placed into `Microsoft.Quantum.Simulation`.
+  - Quantum simulation APIs published by Microsoft as a part of Azure Quantum would be placed into `Microsoft.Quantum.Simulation`.

 - ✅ **DO** place operations, functions, and user-defined types used